hep-gc/cloudscheduler/docs/source/_architecture/_data_services/_database/_tables/csv2_image_transactions.rst

    * Format: String(64)
    * Synopsis:
+      MD5 checksum of the source image to be uploaded.

 * **image_id**:

    * Format: String(128)
    * Synopsis:
+      Openstack ID of the source image to be uploaded.

 * **image_name**:

    * Format: String(128)
    * Synopsis:
+      Name of the image to be uploaded.

 * **message**:

    * Format: String(128)
    * Synopsis:
+      String containing any error messages encountered while processing the pull request.

 * **request_time**:

    * Format: Integer
    * Synopsis:
+      Timestamp in seconds from epoch of when the request was queued.

 * **requester**:

    * Format: String(64)
    * Synopsis:
+      Username of the user who queued the pull request.

 * **status**:

    * Format: String(128)
    * Synopsis:
+      Current status of the transaction request to be displayed on the web display.

 * **target_cloud_name**:

    * Format: String(128)
    * Synopsis:
+      Name of the cloud the image should be uploaded to.

 * **target_group_name**:

    * Format: String(128)
    * Synopsis:
+      Name of the group the image should be uploaded to.